paralleldrive/cuid2/README.md

 ## Why?

 Modern web applications have different requirements than applications written in the early days of GUID and UUIDs.
-Our modern unique identifiers have a stricter list of requirements that cannot all be satisfied by any existing version of the GUID/UUID specifications:
+Our modern unique identifiers have a stricter list of requirements that cannot all be satisfied by any existing version of the GUID/UUID specifications.

+We decided to create a whole new library rather than upgrade Cuid because this version represents an important departure from the original and so many projects depend on cuid that introducing a breaking change this big would probably disrupt a lot of software builds.

 ### Horizontal scalability